Nearly optimal Bayesian Shrinkage for High Dimensional Regression: Main Theoretical Results

-Next theorem, we provide sufficient conditions for the posterior consistency.
-From now on, we let the contraction rate $\epsilon_n=M\sqrt{s\log p_n/n}$ for some fixed constant $M$. \begin{theorem}[Posterior Consistency] Consider the linear regression models (\ref{lm}) with the design matrix and true $\bbeta^*$ satisfying conditions $A_1$ and $A_2$.
-The $\sigma^2$ is subject to an inverse-Gamma prior IG($a_0,b_0$), and the prior of $\bbeta$ follows (\ref{prior0}).
-If $g_\lambda$ satisfies
+The next theorem provides sufficient conditions for posterior consistency.
+Hereafter, we let $\epsilon_n=M\sqrt{s\log p_n/n}$ denote the contraction rate, where $M$ is a fixed positive constant.

+\begin{theorem}[Posterior Consistency] Consider the linear regression model (\ref{lm}), where the design matrix $\bX$ and the true $\bbeta^*$ satisfying conditions $A_1$ and $A_2$, $\sigma^2$ is subject to an inverse-Gamma prior IG($a_0,b_0$), and the prior of $\bbeta$ is given by (\ref{prior0}).
+If $g_\lambda$ satisfies the conditions